NextronSystems/thor-manual/debugging/missing-alerts.rst

 rule file.

-The correct use of keywords is described in the chapters :ref:`signatures/ioc-formats:Simple IOC files` for IOCs and :ref:`signatures/yara:Specific YARA Rules` for YARA rules.
+The correct use of keywords is described in the chapters :ref:`signatures/ioc-formats:Simple IOC files` for IOCs and :ref:`signatures/yara:YARA Rules` for YARA rules.

 A wrong or missing keyword leads to situations in which a file that contains YARA rules that are meant to be applied to log files, but doesn't contain a "log"